a0094487/toolkit/README.md

 pdfresizer.py: resizes pdf files in a directory filewalk, specific folder or specific file to (500, x), roughly keeping aspect ratio.

+ClearDuplicateRowsVBA.txt: for use in ms excel VBA.
+Delete entire row where duplicate entries in specified column.

 ## Recommendations: